bharathikannann/AI-for-Medicine-Specialization-deeplearning.ai/README.md

 # `AI for Medicine Specialization`
 This repository contains my assignment solutions to the AI for Medicine Specialization course from coursera.
+Use these as a reference material if you are stuck in the assignments.
 - Course link - https://www.coursera.org/specializations/ai-for-medicine

 ## `AI for Medical Diagnosis`